rolling-scopes-school/tasks/react/modules/graphiql.md

 - If the user is already logged in and tries to reach these routes, they should be redirected to the Main page

 ### Main page - GraphiQL
 - Query editor / Json viewer.
-Query editro should support prettifying.
+Query editor should support prettifying.
 Any 3rd party / open source solution is forbidden, you should implement it on your own.
 Json viewer should be read only, it will be used in the response section.
 - Variables section
 - Headers section (optional.
 If you are making a CORS request each added header should be supported on the backend, please, consider that)
 - Documentation section, should be visible only when app will receive a successfull response with the schema definition from the api
 - Response section.
-Should be represnted by the same Query editor / Json viewer component.
+Should be represented by the same Query editor / Json viewer component.
 Should be read only.

 ## How to submit tasks